PCHAIN Price Hits $0.0457 on Major Exchanges (PI)

 Buying and Selling PCHAIN

-It is usually not currently possible to purchase alternative cryptocurrencies such as PCHAIN directly using US dollars.
-Investors seeking to trade PCHAIN should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PCHAIN using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as PCHAIN directly using US dollars.
+Investors seeking to trade PCHAIN should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PCHAIN using one of the exchanges listed above.

 Receive News & Updates for PCHAIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PCHAIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.